cdrafael/cdrafael.github.io/essays/worth-in-the-end.md

 <img class="ui small right circular floated image" src="../images/nagging.jpg">

 Even though it pains me to see a red line underneath my if statment when im not even finished writing that line of code, ESLint will always be like a nagging mother.
 Having a coding standard like this, I will be able to never miss a bracket or always be able to write the most efficient code.
 Even though I hate it, its there for only my benefit.
+It will all be worth it in the end.